sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 The internet runs on constant routing updates.
 BGP (Border Gateway Protocol) continuously announces and withdraws prefixes, adjusting how traffic moves between networks.
 Most people see URLs and apps.
 Routers see prefixes and AS paths.

-Because the networking world is so transparent to everyone, I wanted to build a real-time visualization of the stream of routing updates.
+Because the networking world is so mysterious to most people, I wanted to build a real-time visualization of the stream of routing updates.
 I needed something that shows where routing activity is happening and how it shifts over time.

 In my [last post](/posts/internet-map-2026/) about my [Internet Infrastructure Map](map.kmcd.dev), I mentioned a few alternative sources for BGP data that I didn't end up using.
 One of them was a [websocket-based streaming API](https://ris-live.ripe.net/) from RIPE.
 At the time, I set it aside.
 Soon, it became my obsession and the live view was born.